What is Qelbree?

 How can I watch for and try to prevent suicidal thoughts and actions?

-- Pay close attention to any changes, especially sudden changes in mood, behavior, thoughts, or feelings or if your child develops suicidal thoughts or actions.
+- Pay close attention to any changes, especially sudden changes in mood, behavior, thoughts, or feelings or if you or your child develops suicidal thoughts or actions.
 This is very important when Qelbree treatment is started or when the dose is changed.

 - Keep all follow-up visits with your healthcare provider as scheduled.
 Call your healthcare provider between visits as needed, especially if you have concerns about symptoms.